Stars1233/plasma6-applet-appgrid/README.md

 AppGrid ships as two plasmoids that share a common codebase:

-- **AppGrid** — a standalone window launcher that opens as a fullscreen overlay or centered popup, with its own blur, opacity, and corner radius settings.
+- **AppGrid** — a standalone window launcher with its own blur, opacity, and corner radius settings.
 - **AppGrid (Panel)** — a native Plasma panel popup that opens anchored to the panel icon, just like Kickoff.
 For those who prefer the traditional style.

 Both variants share the same app grid, search, categories, quick commands, and configuration — pick whichever fits your workflow.
 Requires version 1.2+.